Fast and exact simulations of stochastic epidemics on static and temporal networks: Results

 \subsection{Epidemics on static networks}

-We simulated SIR and SIR models on different complex networks, and find that our implementation of the next reaction method in NEXT-Net consistently outperforms both nMGA \cite{boguna2014simulating} and REGIR \cite{pelissier2022practical} (Fig.~\ref{fig:numerical_comparison}).
-For the networks, we use the paradigmatic \BA and \WS models, and real-world networks from different databases \cite{clauset2016colorado,snapnets,konect}.
-To ensure a fair comparison, we use for Gamma-distributed transmission and recovery times.
+We simulated SIR and SIS models on different static networks, and found that our implementation of the next reaction method in NEXT-Net consistently outperforms both nMGA \cite{boguna2014simulating} and REGIR \cite{pelissier2022practical} (Fig.~\ref{fig:numerical_comparison}).
+In these comparisons, we used the paradigmatic \BA and \WS models, and also real-world networks from different databases \cite{clauset2016colorado,snapnets,konect}.
+To ensure a fair comparison, we use a Gamma distribution for transmission and recovery times.
 This distribution allows for an efficient bound $\lambda_\text{max}$, which favors the REGIR algorithm.
+However, our benchmark indicates that REGIR still seems to spend more time on retries than NEXT-Net does to maintain its priority queue.
 Simulations are always initialized with a single infected node, chosen at random.
 For SIR epidemics, we measure the average time to simulate an SIR epidemic until no infected nodes remain.
-For SIS epidemics, we stop the simulation at a time $T_{\rm max}$, chosen as the average time for the SIR epidemic to terminate on the same network.
+For SIS epidemics, we stop the simulation at a time $T_{\rm max}$, chosen as the average time for the SIR epidemic to end on the same network.

-The runtime for both NEXT-Net and REGIR appears to scale approximately linearly with the number of links as expected.
-Small departures from linear growth are likely due to the logarithmic dependence of the running time on the size of the priority queue.
+The runtime for both NEXT-Net and REGIR appears to scale slightly super-linearly.
+For NEXT-Net, a possible explanation may be the logarithmic dependency of the runtime on the size of the priority queue.
+However, since REGIR shows super-linear scaling as well, it is also possible that the working set starts to exceed the cache size at around $10^5$ nodes.
 Despite presenting similar scaling, the NEXT-Net outperforms the REGIR algorithm by roughly a factor of 10 in speed.
-In addition, in some cases (in particular Fig.~\ref{fig:numerical_comparison}a and~\ref{fig:numerical_comparison}b) the runtime of REGIR presents a marked superlinear scaling for large networks.
-This is possibly due to a cache exhaustion effect induced by the rejection step.
 For example, for a SIR epidemic on a \WS network of size $2.6\times 10^5$, the average time to complete an epidemic for REGIR is 24 minutes 50 seconds, while NEXT-Net only takes 4.7 seconds.
 We expect this performance gap to be even larger for other infection time distributions.
-Finally, the nMGA appears to scale quadratically with the number of links and is therefore much slower than NEXT-Net and REGIR.
+Finally, the total runtime of nMGA appears to scale quadratically with the total number of links in the network, as we would expect from its computational complexity.
+This makes nMGA substantially slower than both REGIR and NEXT-Net, preventing simulations on large networks.

 We also compare our implementation on static networks with a Python library implementing a next reaction method for epidemics on networks \cite{kiss2017mathematics}, see Fig.~\ref{fig:numerical_comparison_eon}.
 As expected, we obtain a similar scaling in computational complexity since both implementations use a priority queue.
 However, NEXT-Net is about one order of magnitude faster, likely because it is implemented in C++.